 - 1 package of hickory-smoked bacon

-- ½ tsp of pepper, onion powder, and dried parsley
+- ½ teaspoon of ground pepper onion powder, and dried parsley

 - Olive oil